pragmaxim-com/chain-indexer/README.md

 ## DB schema

+Chain indexer is a universal blockchain indexing tool on top of RocksDB that generates one-to-many and one-to-one indexes to be able to answer all sorts of explorer queries.
 Indexer uses block/tx/box indexes over hashes which allows for much better space efficiency and for ~ 3 000 - 6 000 txs/s speed, depending on ammount of outputs/assets and WAL being on/off.
-Chain tip is eventually consistent due to using indexes over hashes, ie. forks get settled eventually.
+Chain tip is "eventually consistent" due to using indexes over hashes, ie. forks get settled eventually.

+Currently Bitcoin, Cardano and Ergo are supported.

+### Data model

 ```
 PK           = unique pointer to an object